TGAC/COPO-documentation/advanced/profile_setup/profile-setup-component.rst

 .. [#f1] Also known as profile component.
 See term: :term:`Profile component`.

-         Research objects refer to files, reads, assemblies, files samples, barcodes (also known as targeted sequences in European Nucleotide Archive (ENA)) and sequence annotations.
+         Research objects refer to files, reads, assemblies, samples, barcodes (also known as targeted sequences in European Nucleotide Archive (ENA)) and sequence annotations.

-         A Tree of Life (ToL) profile is considered as a *project* research object.
+         Both Tree of Life (ToL) profile and Genomics profile are considered as *project* or *study* research objects.

 .. [#f2] See term: :term:`Tree of Life (ToL) <ToL>`.